 Eat your science?
-Absolutely with completely edible science activities for kids?
+Absolutely!
+These fun food activities for kids are perfectly edible and tasty and a great way to get kids interested in science!
 One of the most fascinating things about science activities for kids has to be the ease in which you can set so many up, even at home!
-The one thing that all of these science experiments have in common is that they can be easily made in the kitchen with simple ingredients and they don’t waste food!
-How fun is that?
-These food activities for kids are perfectly edible and tasty and a great way to get kids interested in science!
+They can be easily made in the kitchen with simple ingredients and they don’t waste food!

 What do you need to get started?

 A trip to the pantry!
-Make a grocery list and prepare to rock snacktime this week!
-Here are eight of my favorite food activities for kids that are totally do-able and make sense to try!
-Plus, I have added some more food science activities that are popular but not edible like a lemon volcano!
+Make a grocery list and prepare to rock snack time this week.
+Here are eight of my favorite food activities for kids that are totally do-able and make sense to try.

 These are science activities for kids that work well with many age groups from preschool to elementary and beyond.
 Our activities have also been readily used with special needs groups in high school and young adult programs!
 More or less adult supervision depends on your kids’ abilities!